baxter07/django-ajax-views/docs/modules/client_api.rst

     .. function:: onFormLoad

         Only executed for form views.

-.. data:: Utils

-    Built-in functions available for use in the :class:`View` class through the ``utils`` attribute.

-    :returns: dictionary containing the functions listed below.

-    .. function:: initModalLinks(scope)

-        Initialize all elements with a ``.modal-link`` class to be opened in a modal.

-        The elements require a ``href`` attribute that points to a view that extends from :class:`ajaxviews.mixins.ModalMixin`.

-        :param str scope: Element in which all modal links are initialized.

-    .. function:: initDateInput(element, opts={})

-        Initialize the input element using the default date widget options from the :class:`App` config.
-        ``opts`` overrides the defaults.

-        :param object element: Date input field.
-        :param dict opts: Options to pass to the widget.

 ..
     If the user doesn't specify a class for a given view the middleware will always be executed.